Shelter for all

-The City has adopted an affordable rental housing strategy that was put together with the help of private and not-for-profit organisations.
+In 2009, the City adopted an affordable rental housing strategy that was developed in collaboration with private and not-for-profit organisations.

 The key objectives of the strategy are to:

-- Increase the amount of affordable rental housing in the local area to a very low, low and moderate income households
+- increase the amount of affordable rental housing in the local area for very low, low and moderate income households

-The City’s affordable housing levy program in Green Square has seen more than 100 affordable rental housing units built.
+The affordable housing levy program in Green Square has seen more than 100 affordable rental housing units built.
 The program target is 330 affordable rental housing units in this area.
-A similar program in Ultimo and Pyrmont has seen more than 450 affordable rental housing units built and the program target is 600 units.
+A similar program in Ultimo and Pyrmont has seen more than 450 affordable rental housing units built.

-Planning control changes have been facilitated by the City to enable affordable rental housing development.
-The Harold Park urban renewal will see land set aside that will support around 50 new affordable housing dwellings.
+The City has changed its planning controls to enable affordable rental housing development.
+The Harold Park urban renewal scheme has seen land set aside for delivery of nearly 80 affordable rental housing apartments by late 2018 for low and moderate income earners.
 The Glebe Affordable Housing Project (Housing NSW) will see 20 new social housing dwellings and 90 new affordable housing dwellings built.

-The City has sold property in Zetland to allow for up to 100 new affordable rental housing apartments to be built.
+The City has sold property in Zetland to allow over 100 new affordable rental housing apartments to be built.
 We are constantly reviewing our properties for appropriate affordable rental housing opportunities.

 Applying for affordable housing